creativecommons/ccos-scripts/README.md

 | **Env** | | |
 | | Required: | `ADMIN_GITHUB_TOKEN` |

-This worflow creates GitHub teams for the Community teams and updates their membership based on the [`community_team_members.json`][databag] Lektor databag.
+This creates GitHub teams for the Community teams and updates their membership based on the [`community_team_members.json`][databag] Lektor databag.
  - The databag is used to create the [Community Team Members — Creative Commons Open Source][ctlistpage] page
  - The databag is kept up-to-date by [Push data to CC Open